bepo1337/tabsyn/generate_own_data.md

 - Create small preprocess script to fit it to the tabsyn dataset ✅
   - ie create dummy variable target ✅
 - adapt the info file with the numerical and categorical values ✅
-- check if test data is used somewhere
+- check if test data is used somewhere ✅
+- is test set used as val in training?
+- set if validation set exists
+- train with minimal dataset that only contains few columns that everybody has: league, international competition, performance data and check if that works with the trainig
+-
+- training without player id, name, last name, pseudonym to ensure that
+- maybe just train
+- add test data and add this to the path after pre processing it
 - train with real train data and create as many samples as are in there

+# Check if Validation set exists